Git Over Reticulum

 repository URL of remote repository

-operation list, view, create, edit, delete, update or complete
+operation list, view, create, propose, edit, delete,

 options: